opencca/debian-image-recipes/README.md

 $ rockusb reset
 ```

+The process for the Sige5 board is similar, but substituting the loader with the
+`rk3576_spl_loader_*` binary and the image with the
+`image-rockchip-sige5-rk3576.img.gz` image.

 ### Install to SD card
-Copy the image to an SD card using `bmaptool`:
+Copy the image to an SD card using `bmaptool`, assuming `/dev/sdX` as the
+target block device:
 ```
+# For ROCK 5B
-$ bmaptool copy image-rockchip-rock5b-rk3588.img.gz /dev/mmcblk0
+$ bmaptool copy image-rockchip-rock5b-rk3588.img.gz /dev/sdX
+# For Sige5
+$ bmaptool copy image-rockchip-sige5-rk3576.img.gz /dev/sdX
 ```

 ## Using the images